Clark Planetarium: Production

+The Clark Planetarium Production Department creates its own digital dome cinema using a 464-node render farm.

 Exhibits

-The Clark Planetarium features 10000 sqft of free exhibits including the newly installed "Science on a Sphere," a computer animation globe by NOAA.
+The Clark Planetarium features 10000 sqft of free exhibits including "Science on a Sphere," a computer animation globe by NOAA.
 Also unique is "Newton's Daydream", the most ambitious audio-kinetic sculpture ever created by artist George Rhoads.
 Other popular exhibits include a Foucault pendulum, Earth Globe, Meteorites, Telescope displays, and updating video from the Hubble Space Telescope and NASA TV.
 The Clark Planetarium is also one of the few institutions to have an authentic Moon rock sample on permanent loan from NASA.
 This rock was obtained from the Apollo 15 mission and is displayed in a special exhibit showing the Apollo Moon landings and video footage of the astronauts collecting the displayed sample rock.
 New exhibits are added on a regular basis, including a rocketry display by ATK Launch Systems of Utah, a Solar Energy exhibit, and "Weight on Other Worlds".

 Education and public outreach

 The education department at the planetarium serves over 75,000 school children a year through field trips and traveling science education programs throughout the state of Utah.
 Outreach programs include auditorium programs which showcase some of the best interactive science demonstrations possible.
 In-depth visits to 6th grades focus on aspects of their astronomy curriculum, and star parties provide opportunities to directly view many celestial objects.
 Topics include electricity, Newton's laws of motion, phases of the Moon, seasons, distance and scale, planets, the Solar System, and other science interest topics.